George-R-Heath/NanoLocz/docs/keyboard_shortcuts.md

 This section lists the keyboard shortcuts available in NanoLocz.

-May need to click the grey background of NanoLocz GUI for key shortcuts to register (Keyboard shortcuts only work when a button/dropdown or panel are not selected).
+You may need to click the grey background of NanoLocz GUI for key shortcuts to register (Keyboard shortcuts may only work when a button/dropdown or panel are not selected).
 |Keyboard Key|Result|
 |:----|:----|
 |Return|Accept current preview|